software-mansion/react-native-reanimated/README.md

 add(nodeOrNumber1, nodeOrNumber2, ...)
 ```

-Takes two or more animated nodes or values, and when evaluated returns their sum.
+Takes two or more animated nodes or values, and when evaluated, returns their sum.

 ---
 ### `sub`